OpenBitcoinPrivacyProject/wallet-ratings/2015-1/criteria.md

 				<ol type="1">
 					<li>Usability:
 						<ol type="a">
-							<li>Number of clicks required by user to connect to the source of balance information through an anonymizing network</li>
+							<li>Number of clicks required by user to connect to the source of balance information without leaking their identity over the network</li>
 						</ol>
 					</li>
 					<li>Quality: